Welcome to Denver Fowler's homepage

 Media:

-From 2008-2009 I have been assisting in renovating and redesigning the geology & fossil exhibits at Makoshika State Park visitor center (Glendive, eastern Montana; Montana Fish Wildlife & Parks).
+EXHIBITS- From 2008-2009 I helped renovate and redesign the geology & fossil exhibits at Makoshika State Park visitor center (Glendive, eastern Montana; Montana Fish Wildlife & Parks), for which I recieved this awesome thank you letter from Montana Gov. Brian Schweitzer.
 The new exhibit opened summer 2009 and includes lots of new fossils from the park (mainly Hell Creek Formation, hence my involvement).

 Pages added & updated recently: